Mercury-Language/mercury/boehm_gc/libatomic_ops/doc/README_malloc.txt

 objects, you might get lucky.
 Otherwise expect contention and false-sharing problems.
 If this is an issue, something like Maged Michael's algorithm (PLDI 2004) would be technically a far better choice.
-If you are concerned only with scalablity, and not signal-safety, you might also consider using Hoard instead.
+If you are concerned only with scalability, and not signal-safety, you might also consider using Hoard instead.
 We have seen a factor of 3 to 4 slowdown from the standard glibc malloc implementation with contention, even when the performance without contention was faster.
 (To make the implementation